310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Mitsuru %}
-Hnn… We shouldn’t drink stuff and eat snacks around this hour, you know?
+Mmm… We shouldn’t drink stuff and eat snacks around this hour, you know?
 My mom always scolds me about that!
 {% endbubble %}

 {% bubble Madara %}